-Assign a label according to the sort of segment you are creating, i.e. Major ISPs or UK Opens etc. You will later recognize the segment from this label when it appears in the list of other segments in the View Segments table.
+Assign a label/name according to the sort of segment you are creating, i.e. Major ISPs or UK Opens etc. You will later recognize the segment from this name, when the Segment will start appearing in View Segments table.

 Select the status to start with; the dropdown offers following status options.